jodyphelan/NTM-Profiler/README.md

 Installation is available through conda:

 ```
-conda install -c bioconda ntm-profiler=0.1.1
+conda install -c bioconda ntm-profiler=0.2.1
 ```

-After installing, the relevand species and resistance databases can be downloaded by running:
+After installing, the relevant species and resistance databases can be downloaded by running:

 ```
 ntm-profiler update_db